2007 Florida Atlantic Owls football team: Preseason

 The 2007 FAU Owls were heavily experienced, as only four starters (combined offense and defense) graduated from the 5–7 (4–3 SBC) 2006 team.
 Sophomore Rusty Smith started at quarterback, having faced no battle for the position with senior Sean Clayton.
 The defense was senior-laden and featured returning starters at linebacker (Cergile Sincere, Andre Clark, and Frantz Joseph), defensive line (Robert St. Clair, Jervonte Jackson, and Josh Pinnick), and at both safety positions (Taheem Acevedo and Kris Bartels).
 On offense, Smith's right side of the line (Jarrid Smith and John Rizzo) and his center (Nick Paris) returned.

-In the Preseason Sun Belt Coaches' Poll, FAU was picked to finish sixth in the conference despite the wealth of experience on both sides of the ball.
+In the preseason Sun Belt coaches' poll, Florida Atlantic was picked to finish sixth in the conference.